CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ```
 > Note that since this Ingress resource is for the `backend-for-frontend` server, there's no specific path configuration for API endpoints; it simply routes all traffic from the root path (`/`) to the `backend-for-frontend` service on port 80.
 This setup enables the Ingress controller to route incoming requests to the gateway server, which then handles further routing.

-That's it!
 We have reviewed all the notable configurations, and we can deploy applications by applying the manifest files.

-## 6. Closing

-Integrating Keycloak as an identity broker in a cloud-native Spring and React environment provides a flexible and scalable solution for managing authentication flows.

-With OAuth2 support, seamless integration with external identity providers like GitHub is achievable, enhancing user experience and security.

-Using tools like Jib, Docker Compose, and Minikube further simplifies containerization and deployment, making this setup well-suited for modern cloud-native applications.

-By following these steps, you can create a secure, cloud-ready application architecture that supports both local and production environments efficiently.
-Happy coding!